 You can see how marking up a text helps make it easier to understand the information a passage conveys.

-- 15. How long does first-class mail take?
-Three days or less. - 12.
-Who or what is this passage about?
-The U.S. Postal Service. - 16.
-How long does Priority Mail take?
-Two days or less. - 13.
+- 12. Who or what is this passage about?
+The U.S. Postal Service. - 13.
 How was mail transported in the past?
-By horse and foot. - 17.
-How long does Express Mail take?
-Overnight. - 14.
+By horse and foot. - 14.
 How is mail transported now?
 By truck, train, and plane.